 Cash receipts and payments for items in which the turnover is quick, the amounts are large, and the maturities are short are also presented on a net basis (IAS 7.23A).
 This is most often the case with short-term borrowings such as revolving credit lines.

 As a rule, foreign currency cash flows should be translated using the exchange rate at the date of the cash flow.
 This also includes translating cash flows of a foreign subsidiary in the consolidated financial statements.
 As a practical expedient, IAS 7 permits to use, as IAS 21 does, average exchange rate for the period when translating cash flows of a foreign subsidiary (IAS 7.25-27).

-The effect of exchange rate changes on cash and cash equivalents held in a foreign currency is included in cash flow statement in order to reconcile opening and closing balances of cash and cash equivalents.
-It is however excluded from any of the three major activities and shown as a reconciling item at the end of the cash flow statement (IAS 7.28).
+The effect of exchange rate changes on cash and cash equivalents held in a foreign currency is shown in cash flow statement in order to reconcile opening and closing balances of cash and cash equivalents.
+It is however excluded from any of the three major activities and presented as a reconciling item at the end of the cash flow statement (IAS 7.28).

 Investing and financing transactions that do not have a direct impact on current cash flows are excluded from the statement of cash flows.
 However, they need to be disclosed elsewhere in the financial statements (IAS 7.43-44).
-Examples of such transaction are acquisitions of assets by assuming liabilities or though lease, or simply by exchanging assets for other assets.
+Examples of such transactions are acquisitions of assets by assuming liabilities or through leases, or simply by exchanging assets for other assets.